Quoc Hoa Hotel***

 On the upper floors, corridors are light and airy with good carpets.

 Superior rooms are average size, but careful layout makes them look larger.
-The dark wood furniture and fittings, bed linen and soft furnishings are carefully coordinated and good quality.
+The dark wood furniture and fittings, bed linen and soft furnishings are carefully coordinated and of good quality.

-The Asian-style bed frames, bedlinen and mattresses are good quality.
-Single beds are large - two side by side make a double larger than Kingsize.The bathroom is standard, but above average.
-There's a window, but the view is fully obscured by the next door property a few metres away.
+The Asian-style bed frames, bed linens and mattresses are also good quality.
+Single beds are large - two side by side make a double larger than King size.
+The bathrooms are marble, with separate bath and shower.
+There is a window, but the view is fully obscured by the next building a few metres away.

 Deluxe rooms are similar, but larger and with the addition of a sofa and a partial street view.
 Family rooms are a larger version of Deluxe with a double and single bed.